vishrut9/mendix-page-navigation-listener/README.md

 - ✅ **Automatic Navigation Detection** - Detects when users navigate between pages in Mendix apps
 - ✅ **Works with Mendix 10.x** - Tested and optimized for modern Mendix versions
+- ✅ **Cloud Deployment Ready** - Tested and working in Mendix Cloud environments
+- ✅ **Intelligent Page Tracking** - Prevents duplicate executions on the same page
 - ✅ **Configurable Actions** - Trigger any nanoflow or microflow on navigation
 - ✅ **Infinite Loop Protection** - Built-in safeguards prevent endless execution cycles
 - ✅ **Zero UI Footprint** - Completely invisible widget that works in the background
 - ✅ **DOM-based Detection** - Reliable page change detection via MutationObserver
+- ✅ **No Duplicate Logging** - Each page navigation triggers action exactly once

 ## How It Works